 Q) I’m not currently eligible for UA coverage, but I work more than 30 hours a week.
 When will UA offer me health insurance coverage?

 A) According to ACA regulations, an individual who averages working at least 30 hours per week or 130 hours per month after a twelve month measurement period will be eligible for UA health insurance beginning Jan.
 1, 2015.
 The University will track hours worked for those employees who are currently not eligible for the UA health plan.
-Those ineligible employees who subsequently become eligible after a measurement period will be given the opportunity to enroll in a new high deductible health plan in 2019.
+Those ineligible employees who subsequently become eligible after a measurement period will be given the opportunity to enroll in a high deductible health plan.

 Q) What is the new UA high deductible health plan?

-A) Employees currently not eligible for UA health insurance, who subsequently become eligible as described above, will be given the opportunity to enroll in a new high deductible health plan.
-The new high deductible plan will be offered only to this group of employees who were previously ineligible for the UA health plan.
+A) Employees currently not eligible for UA health insurance, who subsequently become eligible as described above, will be given the opportunity to enroll in a high deductible health plan.
+The high deductible plan will be offered only to this group of employees who were previously ineligible for the UA health plan.
 The plan will cover at least 60% of the cost of covered medical procedures.
 UA will not subsidize the premiums so employees will pay the full cost of the plan.
-For details about UA’s high deductible health plan click here.

 Q) I have family coverage, why is single coverage the benchmark to determine affordability?